vasilelesan14/CentricProject/README.md

 # CentricProject
 This project contains automated unit tests designed to verify the functionality and behavior of a website's components.
+This is a test.